ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

 Users running a csh/tcsh shell would run ``source /path/to/etc/lmod-setup.csh <platform>`` in place of the first command above.

 After loading the workflow, users should follow the instructions printed to the console.
-Usually, the instructions will tell the user to run ``conda activate regional_workflow``.
+Usually, the instructions will tell the user to run ``conda activate srw_app``.

 Configure the Verification Sample Case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^